billkarsh/SpikeGLX/Markdown/Metrics_Help.md

 run audio when not needed.

-* **More Traces**: This window doubles the graphing work load, try closing the secondary graphs window to allow more resource for critical recording.
+* **More Traces**: This window doubles the graphing work load, try closing the secondary Graphs window to allow more resource for critical recording.

 * **Fewer Probes**: Every PC will have an inherent limit to the number of imec probes it can handle.
 It takes a modern workstation with NVMe drives